koide3/iridescence/docs/shader.md

 Eigen::Matrix4f transformation = Eigen::Matrix4f::Identity();
 auto shader_setting = guik::ShaderSetting(color_mode, transformation)

-// Register the drawable object and the shader setting to the viewer viewer->update_drawable("drawable_name", drawable, shader_setting);
+// Register the pair of drawable object and shader setting to the viewer viewer->update_drawable("drawable_name", drawable, shader_setting);
 ```

 ## Coloring schemes

-There are four coloring schemes, and they have corresponding utility classes that are derived from ```guik::ShaderSetting```:
+There are four coloring schemes in Iridescence, and they have corresponding utility classes that are derived from ```guik::ShaderSetting```:

 - **RAINBOW (guik::Rainbow)** scheme draws pixels with colors that encode the 3D position of each pixel (By default, it encodes the height (z) position of each pixel).
 - **FLAT_COLOR (guik::FlatColor)** scheme draws pixels with a flat color.